stonegold546/cohens_d_calculators/README.md

 Subscripts ending in `b` signify values from the null/base model, while those ending in `f` are values from the fitted model. `k` is the harmonic mean of cluster size, as recommended by Snijders & Bosker (1994, p.
 13) for unbalanced data.

+#### Nakagawa & Schielzeth R-squared

+Nakagawa & Schielzeth's marginal and conditional R-squared's for mixed-effects models (Nakagawa & Schielzeth, 2013) are also computed on the Python API.
+They are an attempt to resolve some of the problems associated with previous formulations of R-squared's in mixed-effects models including the formulation by Snijders and Bosker.
+The _R_ supplement provided by Johnson (2014) is used as a guide; however, the R-squared's here are for random-intercepts models only, same as Snijders and Bosker above.

 #### ICCs

 The base-model `ICC` is also returned.
 This value may differ from the value in the ICC segment.
 If the variables used in this model contain any missing values, cases with missing values are deleted prior to running the null and fitted model.
 At times, this may remove entire clusters from the model.